seequent/pure_interface/README.rst

     def method(self):
         return self.impl.method()

 The ``Delegate`` class provides 3 special attributes to route attributes to a child object.
+Only attributes and mothods not defined on the class (or super-classes) are routed.
+(Attributes and methods defined on an interface sub-class are not considered part of the implementation and these attributes are routed.)
 Any one or combination of attributes is allowed.

 pi_attr_delegates